 There is hope for your garden.
-Although it is impossible to get rid of Japanese beetles entirely, there are some controls which can be used that with a little time and patience will keep them in check.
+Although it is impossible to get rid of Japanese beetles entirely, these controls can help keep them in check.

 What We Recommend:

-- Hand Pick: Each morning pick them off plants and toss them into a bucket of soapy water.
-If you get the “scouts” that are the first to arrive, it will greatly reduce the overall population.
+- Hand Pick: Each morning, pick them off plants and toss them into a bucket of soapy water.
+If you get the “scouts” that are the first to arrive, it will significantly reduce the overall population.

-- Bonide Neem Oil: Is an excellent all purpose insecticide, miticide, fungicide for organic gardening.
+- Bonide Neem Oil: Is an excellent all-purpose insecticide, miticide, fungicide for organic gardening.
 It is also safe to use around pets and children.
-Just follow directions on bottle.
+Just follow the directions on the bottle.
 Will burn plants if applied during the heat of the day.

 - St. Gabriel Milky Spore: Prevention is the best medicine.
-Place down Milky Spore to kill future grubs that turn into Japanese Beetles, following the directions on the back of the bag.
+Place down Milky Spore to kill future grubs that turn into Japanese Beetles, following the directions on the bag's back.

 We Do Not Recommend:

-- Japanese Beetle Traps: Many people ask about Japanese Beetle traps which are out on the market.
-We do not carry them here at the store, reason being is they attract more beetles to your garden than you may have had previously and they are not a very good means of eradication.
+- Japanese Beetle Traps: Many people ask about Japanese Beetle traps, which are out on the market.
+We do not carry them here at the store; the reason is they attract more beetles to your garden than you may have had previously, and they are not a very good means of eradication.